Credit Suisse to cut jobs as it pares back in London

 It expects roughly 1,000 staff in City of London may have to move after Brexit.
 But the number could be higher.
 Its chief executive Sergio Ermotti said up to 30 percent of its roughly 5,400 employees in London could be affected.

 Swiss bankers are still hoping for a smooth Brexit but frustration is growing over the lack of clarity so far.
-Earlier this year, Ermotti criticized the British government for failing to reassure banks.
+Earlier this year, Ermotti criticised the British government for failing to reassure banks.